-A BIT ABOUT MARELIZE ROETS
+MORE ABOUT MARELIZE ROETS

-After five and a half years of living in Orlando, I fancy myself a Florida native.
+After six years of living in Orlando, I fancy myself a Florida native.
 I have learned to enjoy the taste of fried gator tail and Orange Blossom beer.
 I have also immersed myself deeper into the outstanding local literary community by regularly attending readings and author meet-and-greets.
 In 2021, I was appointed as a reader for the selection committee of The Kerouac Project of Orlando to determine the 2021 and 2022 writers in residence and an assistant editor for Ghost Parachute: 105 Flash Fiction Stories, an anthology published by the literary journal Ghost Parachute.

 As a globe-trotting woman writer from South Africa, I am rapidly gaining my ten thousand hours of experience writing.
 I live my life by making bad decisions until someone comes from the future to stop me.